Moshe Zakai: The relation between classical and Ito calculi

 From the results of Ito it became clear, back in the 1950s, that if a sequence of smooth functions which present the input to a physical system converge to something like a Brownian motion, then the sequence of outputs of the system do not converge in the classical sense.
 Several papers written by Eugene Wong and Zakai clarified the relation between the two approaches.
 This opened up the way to the application of the Ito calculus to problems in physics and engineering.
 These results are often referred to as Wong-Zakai corrections or theorems.

 Nonlinear filtering

 The solution to the problem of the optimal filtering of a wide class of linear dynamical system is known as the Kalman filter.
 This led to the same problem for nonlinear dynamical systems.
-The results for this case were highly complicated and were initially studied by Stratonovich in 1959 - 1960 and later by Kushner 1967.
-Around 1967, Zakai derived a considerably simpler solution for the optimal filter.
-It is known as the Zakai equation, and has been the starting point for further research work in this field.
+The results for this case were highly complicated and were initially studied by Stratonovich in 1959 - 1960 and later by Kushner in 1964, leading to the Kushner-Stratonovich equation, a non-linear stochastic partial differential equation (SPDE) for the conditional probability density representing the optimal filter.
+Around 1967, Zakai derived a considerably simpler SPDE for an unnormalized version of the optimal filter density.
+It is known as the Zakai equation, and it has the great advantage of being a linear SPDE.
+The Zakai equation has been the starting point for further research work in this field.